MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/classic-working-with-app-page.md

 ---
-title: Working with the app page
+title: Classic portal -  Working with the app page
-description: This article describes how the app page works in Defender for Cloud Apps. ms.date: 01/19/2023 ms.topic: conceptual
+description: Classic portal -  This article describes how the app page works in Defender for Cloud Apps. ms.date: 01/19/2023 ms.topic: conceptual
+ROBOTS: NOINDEX
 ---
-# Working with the app page
+# Classic portal: Working with the app page

 [!INCLUDE [Banner for top of topics](includes/banner.md)]